modotte/project-E3QEZ/README.md

 ## License

-This software is licensed under the GPL-3.0 license.
+This software is licensed under the MIT license.
 For more details, please see LICENSE file.